Aboard Voila! – Steve and Dee's Excellent Adventure on our new Saba 50

 The cost of food and drinks, fuel, any marina berths and cruising permits is to be shared equally amongst everyone on board.
 Dee and Steve will pick up all other costs.
 We use the Tricount app to manage this so you will need to install on your phone.
-This stores receipts of all purchases.
-As a guide, expect to spend around:
+This stores receipts of all purchases, and gives you a running total of your share. .

 Put things back in the exact same spot you found them.
 If you think there is somewhere better to put something then discuss it with the skipper.